-Before I explain what I mean by triangulation - which from now I am going to call the "duck test" - and how to apply it,
+Before I explain what I mean by triangulation - which from now I am going to call the duck test - and how to apply it,

 If you do not hold or share this belief, then this process may not work for you.
 But that’s OK – we’re all different, and we function differently.

-Truth may come in strange disguises
+Truth may appear in different ways.

-So when I see something in any diverse area of life or field of enquiry that resonates - it maybe an idea, a perspective, or a dimension - I pay careful attention to it.
+So when I see something in any diverse area of life or field of inquiry that resonates - it maybe an idea, a perspective, or a dimension - I pay careful attention to it.

-When at some other time, I see the core or essence of the same thing reappear in my “mental field of vision”, re-expressed in a different framing, context and language I really start to pay attention.
+When at some other time, I see the core or essence of the same thing reappear in my mental field of vision, re-expressed in a different framing, context and language I really start to pay attention.

-If this occurs a third time I apply the "duck test" – that is "if it walks like a duck, quacks like a duck, then chances are it is a duck!
+If this occurs a third time I apply the duck test – that is if it walks like a duck, looks like a duck and quacks like a duck, then chances are it is a duck!